 Eva, however, ignored my impoliteness and simply rephrased the question in a direct way, “Ok, would you type” the card number.
 It’s an extremely subtle conversation trick, but it is also quite powerful.
-It gives users the impression that Eva is a tolerant, helpful professional that just wants to fill out this form as efficiently as possible, even though “she” is just some lines of code.
+It gave me the impression that Eva is a tolerant, helpful professional that just wants to fill out this form as efficiently as possible, even though “she” is just some lines of code.

 Here are Some Different Examples

 Our pocket computers lend themselves wonderfully to natural-language interaction (NLI, or speech interaction).
-Of course, no discussion of NLI is complete without mentioning Apple’s Siri, which allows its users to talk to their iPhones as they would to personal assistants.
-This article makes a brief statement on why NLI can be so powerful, and this one by Bill Buxton talks in-depth about how NLI should be combined with non-verbal interaction.
+Of course, no discussion of NLI is complete without mentioning Apple’s Siri, which allows people to talk to their iPhones as they would to personal assistants.
+This article makes a brief statement on why NLI can be so powerful, and Bill Buxton talks in-depth about how NLI should be combined with non-verbal interaction.

 Instant Messaging as a Content Platform

 Similar to Eva, the NS chat bot, some instant messaging (IM) services use IM to serve content.
-MXit, an IM platform that’s popular in Africa, enables users to take quizzes and input data, e.g. with Bsmrt.
-It all happens in the form of a conversation, and it seems to work quite well.
+MXit, an IM platform that’s popular in Africa, enables people to take quizzes and input data, e.g. with Bsmrt.
+It all happens in the form of a conversation and seems to work quite well.

 Cheek’d, the dating site with a twist, shows us a brilliant and sexy alternative to boring web forms.
 Some would call this “fill-in-the-blank,” but Luke Wroblewski and I agree that “Mad Libs” is a much more fitting name.
-This pattern places form fields inside a sentence, giving the impression of a conversation and making the interaction feel much more “human.”
+This pattern structures the form fields as a sentence.
+Doing so gives the impression of a conversation and making the interaction feel much more “human.”

-The examples shown here are all conversations in user interfaces, i.e. on the micro level.
-However, the real #win comes from holistically using conversation as a model for the broader user experience of something (macro level).
-This is a great framework for thinking about content strategy, consumer experience, service design, and user-system interaction.
+The examples shown here are all conversations in human-computer interfaces, i.e. on the micro level.
+However, the real #win comes from using conversation design as a holistic model for all human experience design.
+That’s why conversations provide a great framework for thinking about content strategy, consumer experience, service design, and human-system interaction.